Fairmont United Methodist Church • Raleigh NC

 History

-The name “Fairmont” was selected because the North Carolina State Fair was located in this neighborhood, 1873-1922.
-The fair’s second location, it was well away from town – just like State College!
+The name “Fairmont” was selected because the North Carolina State Fair was located in this neighborhood from 1873-1922.

-As the college grew, so did a desire for a Methodist presence.
-December 5, 1937, the first service was held in Pullen Hall (later burned) on the college campus.
+As the community of North Carolina State college grew, so did a desire for a Methodist presence.
+On December 5, 1937, the first service was held in Pullen Hall (later burned) on campus.
 Within two months, there were 135 “charter” members.
-WWII broke out the very day the church had gathered to launch its building campaign, December 7, 1941.
+WWII broke out the very day the church had gathered to launch its building campaign--December 7, 1941.
 The 1945 Fellowship Center (now The Hut) served as a focal point on the new Clark Avenue property, and was joined in 1950 by today’s sanctuary.
 The education wing was built in 1958.
 Stained glass windows were installed in 1963, with that over the altar added in 1976.

 In the mid-1980s, a major renovation began, adding a Rodgers pipe organ, beautiful woodwork, and a number of infrastructural improvements.
-The Fellowship Hall was overhauled in 2004, a second parking lot in 2005.
-Next was the main kitchen, stage, small kitchen, parlor, bride’s room, hallways and all “the ways in,” most notably the narthex.
+The Fellowship Hall was overhauled in 2004, and a second parking lot was added in 2005.
+More renovations came with the main kitchen, the stage, the small kitchen, the parlor, the bride’s room, the hallways and all “the ways in,” most notably the narthex.

-We have embraced ministries addressing Cerebral Palsy, homelessness, hunger, mental illness, and more.
-Work teams have been to Bolivia, Costa Rica, Jamaica, and across the southern US.
-Since 1993, Sunday Night LIVE! has opened the way to a broad cross section of the community, through lively music, transportation and welcome of men from The Healing Place, and being “recovery friendly.”
+We have embraced ministries over the years addressing Cerebral Palsy, homelessness, hunger, mental illness, addiction, and more.
+Work teams have gone to Bolivia, Costa Rica, Jamaica, and across the southern US.
+Since 1993, Sunday Night LIVE! has opened the way to a broad cross section of the community, through lively music, transportation and welcome of men from Healing Transition, being “recovery friendly” for those recovering from addiction.